 The study reveals that MOOCs give more flexibility to students to decide:

-- in which order these resources should be used.
+- Which order these resources should be used.

 MOOCs Make Education Accessible to Everyone